 Unknown to ordinary mortals, there are at least two New Yorks, which share geography,but not reality.
-Changeling is mostly set in New York Between, and Neef is a changeling, the Changeling of the title, and lives in the Otherworld of New York Between.
+Changeling is mostly set in New York Between, and Neef is the Changeling of the title, and lives in the Otherworld of New York Between.
 More specifically, she lives in Manhattan’s Central Park, under the guardianship of her fairy godmother Astris the White Rat, and her fairy godfather, the shapeshifting Pouka, and the protection of the genius loci, or Genius of Central Park, The Green Lady.

 Neef, while saturated with Fairy lore and Fairy cultural influences, is also a mortal on the edge of puberty, with prepubescent curiosity.
 She manages, unknowingly but not completely blamelessly, to violate her personal geas, or taboo, breaking Fairy law, and is banished by the Green Lady from her Otherworld home in Central Park, and designated as prey of the Wild hunt.
 But with help from her friends, among them her changeling counterpart in the mortal world, the Otherworldly Curator of the Metropolitan Museum and several residents of the permanent exhibits, Neef manages to talk the Green Lady into a bargain; she can return to her home, stay in Central Park with the protection of the Green Lady — in exchange for obtaining three impossible to obtain objects for the Lady.
 Changeling is thus not just a fairy tale, it’s a tale with a quest at its heart.
 I’m not going to say anymore than that about the plot, except that Sherman knows the lore, the laws, and the games of Fairy exceedingly well, and she knows just how far to bend and stretch and rearrange them, no easy task for any story teller, mortal or other.